Spry LogoOpsfolio

 Fleetfolio Pentest

 Fleetfolio Pentest is the core assessment capability of the platform.
-It provides a reusable, auditable, and compliance-aligned engine for discovering, evaluating, and documenting external-facing enterprise assets — running continuously or on-demand without significant operational overhead.
+It provides a reusable, auditable, and compliance-aligned engine for discovering, evaluating, and operationally validating external-facing enterprise assets — running continuously or on-demand without significant operational overhead.

 What Makes It Different